-Implementation of MM-NOI-1 would reduce potential effects on socioeconomic conditions to less than adverse; however, implementation of MM-VIS-1 through MM-VIS-7 would not reduce effects to a less than adverse level.
+Implementation of MM-NOI-1 would reduce potential effects on socioeconomic conditions to less than adverse for construction noise; however, implementation of MM-VIS-1 through MM-VIS-7 would not reduce effects to a less than adverse level and operational noise would remain adverse.
 Therefore, these effects would remain unavoidable and adverse.
-The Project alternatives would result in an adverse effect on environmental justice that is unavoidable and adverse, although the affected populations would also benefit the most, economically, from the construction and operation of the Project.
+The Project development alternatives would result in an adverse effect on environmental justice that is unavoidable and adverse, although the affected populations would also benefit the most, economically, from the construction and operation of the Project.